readthedocs-fr/liveapp/README.md

 ## WARNING!

-This application is **very bloated**: it is literally just 16 lines of HTML and 4 of JavaScript but weighs something around 160MB. \
+This application is **very bloated**: it is just 20 lines of HTML and 20 lines of JavaScript but weighs something around 160MB. \
 It has been made in less than an hour, to get **a quick MVP**.

-**We plan to make a better application in future!**
+**We plan to make a better application in the future!**

 ## How to use